Hi and welcome to the Junior Car Designer’s Easy Car Drawing Guide!!!

 1 Ground clearance: Since this cars are very short the ground clearance is minimal.
 About one quarter or less.
 Actually, the lower, the cooler the car looks, most of the time.

-2 Wheelbase: In this case, this three wheel length is quite acurate for the average sports car.
-There are just a small bunch of cars that have a longer wheel base, most of them super high performance cars, like the Venom GT.
+2 Wheelbase: In this case, this three-wheel length is quite accurate for the average sports car.
+There are just a small bunch of cars that have a longer wheelbase, most of them super high-performance cars, like the Venom GT.

 5 Roof line: The roof isn’t usually more than one wheel.

-In this case there´s no windshield line.
-Because the cabin in sports cars are very forward in the body, the best reference is the top of the front wheel.
-So draw the wind shield from that point.
+In this case, there´s no windshield line.
+Because the cabin in sports cars is very forward in the body, the best reference is the top of the front wheel.
+So draw the windshield from that point.